-In our testing, the Google Pixel XL still has some of the best battery life, even if they’re over a year old.
-Pair the 5.5-inch screen with its huge 3,450 mAh battery and it should last everyone an entire day if not more.
+In our testing, the Google Pixel XL still has some pretty good battery life, even if it’s over 2 years old.
+Pair the 5.5-inch screen with its big 3,450 mAh battery and it should last everyone an entire day if not more.

 As with every phone, because everyone uses them differently, some are having problems with poor battery life.
-This could be due to a lot of things but is likely an app that isn’t working right with the Android Oreo update.
+This could be due to a lot of things but is likely an app that isn’t working right with the Android Pie update.
 We recommend customizing location settings, turning the screen brightness down to around 40% or automatic, and closing big apps you no longer need.
-The phone is almost 2 years old, so battery degradation could also be a factor.
+The phone is pretty old too, so battery degradation could also be a factor.

 However, the best route is to head into settings and make sure an app isn’t draining your juice.
 Head to Settings > Battery and see what’s at the top of the list.
 Typically Android system, Android OS, or the screen is at the top.
 If there’s an app at the top, something isn’t right.
 Uninstall it, disable the app, or tap on it and hit “Force Close” to kill an app that’s draining the battery.

 We also recommend setting up Battery Saver modes when you’re in a pinch and need extra juice.

 Furthermore, a big update in May of 2018 fixed a few potential charging problems.
 Then, the latest Android 10 release has all of Google’s battery-saving measures in place, so it should be lasting longer than ever before.